5 Tips & Considerations While Caring for Elderly Parents at Home

 Extra traction in the bath or shower can also reduce the risk of falls and injury.
 Adding a bathmat to the bath floor improves traction in the tub and reduces the risk of a fall for older adults.
 The addition of railing to the sides of the shower is also a helpful feature for older adults, as it gives them something to hold on to for extra support as they stand.
 Check out our article on Bathroom Safety to learn how a few modifications can reduce the risk of falls.

-Home modifications can vary greatly based on the health and condition of your aging parent.
-An aging parent with dementia may have vastly different needs than a parent with COPD or who had a stroke.
+Home modifications can vary greatly based on the health and condition of your elderly parent.
+An elderly parent with dementia may have vastly different needs than a parent with COPD or who had a stroke.
 Elderly parents who use a wheelchair may need wider doorways, ramps, a bed that can move up and down, and handrails around the home.
 Consider the specific needs of your parent before investing in various home modifications, but try to make changes before an injury or other challenges arise.

 For more on home modifications, check out this article from Assisted Living Today.